 Intimate discovery of the Christian faith and religious rupture

 In his biography "Surrender: 40 Songs, One Story", the emblematic singer of U2 looks back on his youth, his commitments, but also on how faith has shaped his life and his positions.
 Steve Stockman, pastor of Fitzroy Presbyterian Church in Belfast, warns in Premier Christianity :

-“Readers looking for Sex and Drugs and Rock 'n Roll clichés will be disappointed.
-It's a book about a man's relationship with a girl, God and a rock n roll band... and his inner feelings. »
+"Readers looking for the Sex and Drugs and Rock 'n Roll cliches will be disappointed.
+This is a book about a man's relationship with a girl, God and a rock n roll band...and his inner feelings ."

 After his mother's death, 14-year-old Paul went adrift, but he discovered faith in the Shalom Fellowship community, one of the charismatic home groups that flourished in the late 1970s. he first saw U2 as a missionary tool for young people, tensions arose when the pastor felt that rock music was not healthy for young believers.
 A position that led to the departure of guitarist Edge followed by other rockers.

 An experience which, according to Bono, testifies that "religion can be the main obstacle on the way" and become "the enemy of the radical Jesus".
 A position that makes him tackle the Bible Belt deemed too rigid to the point of "leaving traces on the bare buttocks of unbelievers".

 The rejection of Christian marketing